wavesplatform/docs.wavesplatform/docs/en/waves-node/block-generation-faq.md

 This article describes possible solutions for the issues that can happen during block generation.

-## My node is running but does not generate blocks
+## My node is running but it does not generate blocks

 **Question**: My node is running fine (appending microblocks) and the block height signatures compared with [wavesexplorer.com](https://wavesexplorer.com/) are correct which indicates that the node is not on fork.
 Suddenly the node failed to generate blocks.
 The `waves.log` contains messages indicating that the node will try to generate block in xxx seconds (`Next attempt for acc=<your_node_address> in <xxx> seconds`) but the generating does not actually happen.
 What can I do?